techone --guide=erp

 What happens to our data during migration?

 We migrate historical data from your current system.
 Both systems run in parallel during the transition.
 Original data stays as a backup.
-D365 BC also allows point-in-time restore up to 28 days back.
+D365 BC also retains environment backups for roughly the last 28 days.

 Does D365 BC support local regulations?

 Yes.
-Localization for 40+ countries, including VAT, Intrastat, and statutory reporting.
-Delivered and updated by Microsoft.
+Local compliance, including VAT, Intrastat, and statutory reporting, is delivered and updated by Microsoft.

 Can we try D365 BC first?

 Yes.
-We set up a test environment where you can try the system with your own data.
-No risk, no commitment.
+We set up a test environment where you can try the system with your own data before you decide.

 Considering a new ERP?